riesacassano/Scramble_Music/readme.md

 # Data

 All participants, except those in dataset 3B, completed two tasks: either the memory or prediction task, then either the segmentation or categorization task.
-Participants in dataset 3B only completed the event segmentation task.
+Participants in dataset 3B completed a longer version of the event segmentation task.

 When participants were recruited, they were assigned to a group, and we balanced the number of musicians and non-musicians in each group.
 Groups 1-3 completed the memory and event segmentation tasks, groups 4-6 completed the memory and categorization tasks, groups 7-9 completed the prediction and event segmentation tasks, and groups 10-12 completed the prediction and categorization tasks.
 Within a task (e.g. memory), all stimuli were taken from the same stimulus set, but the stimulus set used for the second task (e.g. categorization) was different from the set used for the first task.
 Each group heard a different combination of stimulus sets.